 For offenses which occur off-campus, we encourage prompt reporting to the local law enforcement agency.
 In an emergency off campus, call 911 immediately.
-If requested PU SCST will assist you with notifying the proper law enforcement authorities for which the incident or crime occurred.
-It is a goal of PU SCST to assist members of the Parker community in reporting crimes even if they did not occur on campus.
+If requested PU SCST will assist you with

 PU SCST tries to stay informed of all criminal activity involving students at off campus locations.
 Annually, the department also requests area agencies to provide crime statistics for the areas immediately adjacent to the campus boundaries in our Clery Act reportable geography.
 When received, these statistics are included in the Annual Security and Fire Safety Report.